What Are Administrative Units and How Do I Use Them?

 Give out subscription level permissions for only a specific set of users.

-Azure recently released the new administrative units feature for Azure Active Directory (AD).
+Microsoft recently released the new administrative units feature for Azure Active Directory (AD).
 Good folks over at Microsoft were so excited about the new feature that they instantly added it as a section in the AZ-500 cloud security exam.
 However, we at CyberMSI believe that this feature needs a better explanation.

 In this blog, we discuss what administrative units are and what they are used for.
 We will also use an example scenario to demonstrate a situation where administrative units are useful to an organization.